15 Best Fighting-Type Pokemon of All Generations, Ranked

 How Good is the Fighting-Type?

-The reason why the Fighting type is such a staple for any Pokémon team is that its moves are super-effective against five other types.
+The reason why the Fighting type is such a staple for any Pokemon team is that its moves are super-effective against five other types.

 These are Rock, Steel, Normal, Dark, and Ice-types.

-This means that if you have at least one Fighting-type Pokémon, you are more likely covered against any opposing Pokémon under the aforementioned types.
+This means that if you have at least one Fighting-type Pokemon, you are more likely covered against any opposing Pokemon under the aforementioned types.

-However, you must still practice caution when sending a pure Fighting-type Pokémon in battles as it is weak to Flying, Psychic, and Fairy-type moves.
+However, you must still practice caution when sending a pure Fighting-type Pokemon in battles as it is weak to Flying, Psychic, and Fairy-type moves.

 Additionally, Fighting-type moves bring less damage against Poison, Flying, Psychic, Bug, and Fairy-types.
 The only type that is immune to Fighting-type moves is the Ghost-type.

-Top 15 Fighting-Type Pokémon (By Base Stat Total)
+Top 15 Fighting-Type Pokemon (By Base Stat Total)

-Here is everything you need to know about the most powerful and badass Fighting-type Pokémon of all generations:
+Here is everything you need to know about the most powerful and badass Fighting-type Pokemon of all generations:

 15. Conkeldurr (Base Stat Total: 505)